caudrel/PoupetteEtRonron/README.md

 As this project was part of my evaluation, we all have been asked to do the CRUD manually (vs via Symfony) and not use EasyAdminBundle.
 Also, I used this project for my exam "Titre Professionnel : Développeur Web et Web Mobile".

+## Steps

+- Clone the repo from GitHub
+- Duplicate the `.env` file and rename it `.env.local` and name the database `poupette_et_ronron`
+- run the command `composer install`
+- run the command `yarn install`
+- run the command `php bin/console doctrine:database:create`
+- run the command `php bin/console doctrine:migrations:migrate`
+- run the command `php bin/console doctrine:fixtures:load`
+- run the command `symfony server:start`

+to come

 ## Contributor

 - Aurélie Lozach          https://www.linkedin.com/in/aurelielozach/